Northfield Square

-Northfield Square is a shopping mall located in Bradley, Illinois, United States.
+Northfield Square is a shopping mall located at the intersection of Illinois Route 50 and Larry Power Road in Bradley, Illinois, United States.
 The mall serves Kankakee County, which includes Bourbonnais, Bradley, and Kankakee.
-The mall's anchor store is Cinemark Theatres.
-There are 4 vacant anchor stores that were once 2 Carson Pirie Scott stores, Sears and JCPenney.
+The mall's anchor is Cinemark Theatres.
+There are 4 vacant anchor stores: 2 Carson Pirie Scott stores, Sears and JCPenney.

 History

-Northfield Square opened on August 1, 1990, at the intersection of Illinois Route 50 and Larry Power Road, just north of the Interstate 57 interchange.
-The original anchors were Carson Pirie Scott, JCPenney, Sears, and Venture.
-When the mall opened in 1990, it was 40 percent vacant.
+Northfield Square opened on August 1, 1990.
+The anchors were Carson Pirie Scott, JCPenney, Sears, and Venture.
+When the mall opened, it was 40 percent vacant.
 In 2012, the mall was 11.7 percent vacant.
-On June 20, 2018, it was announced that Express Factory Outlet would open in the mall.
-The store would open next to Carson Pirie Scott.
-Around the corner from Daily Journal (since relocated to 8 Dearborn Square) near JCPenney opened Willow Spa and Barbershop On The Square, right next to Paul Mitchell - The School.
-On January 4, 2018, it was announced that Sears would be closing as part of a plan to close 103 stores nationwide.
-The store closed on April 9, 2018.
-On April 18, 2018, it was announced that Carson Pirie Scott would also be closing both locations on August 29, 2018, as parent company The Bon-Ton Stores was going out of business leaving JCPenney as the sole anchor at the mall.
+On June 20, 2018, it was announced that Express Factory Outlet would open next to Carson Pirie Scott.

-On June 4, 2020, it was announced that JCPenney would be closing around October 2020 as part of a plan to close 154 stores nationwide.
-When JCPenney closed, the mall no longer had a traditional anchor store left.
+Sears closed on April 9, 2018.
+Carson Pirie Scott closed both locations on August 29, 2018, when parent company The Bon-Ton Stores went out of business.
+JCPenney closed in October 2020, leaving the mall without a traditional anchor store.
 Cinemark Theatres is the largest current tenant.
-The mall is expected to be redeveloped in the future, with the Village of Bradley having purchased the former Carson's Men's Store anchor in October 2019.

-The mall currently hosts the annual Strawberry Jazz Festival.
+The Village of Bradley purchased the vacant Carson's Men's Store anchor in October 2019 for redevelopment.

-On February 14, 2025, the Village of Bradley purchased the mall from Namdar.
-Currently they are working on a plan to demolish the anchors to add Illinois’ largest water park.
-Redevelopment of the mall will take place.
-However, the redevelopment plans and date is not known.
+The annual Kankakee County Strawberry Jazz Festival takes place at the mall.

-Sometime in late March 2025, the mall's website, which was managed by Namdar, was deactivated as Namdar no longer owns the mall.
+On February 14, 2025, the Village of Bradley purchased the rest of the mall from Namdar.
+The Village announced plans to plan to demolish the mall to build Illinois' largest water park.